RaphiMC/NoteBlockLib/README.md

 For a reference implementation of NoteBlockLib, check out [NoteBlockTool](https://github.com/RaphiMC/NoteBlockTool).

 ## Features
-- Reads .nbs, .mid, .txt, .mcsp, .mcsp2 and .notebot files
+- Supports reading .nbs, .mid, .txt, .mcsp, .mcsp2 and .notebot files
+- Supports writing .nbs, .txt and .mcsp2 files
-- Can convert all of the above to .nbs
+- Can convert all formats to .nbs
 - Offers an easy way to play note block songs in your application
 - Good MIDI importer
   - Supports most MIDI files